rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 You, however, have followed my teaching, my conduct, my aim in life, my faith, my patience, my love, my steadfastness, ^0310

-my persecutions and sufferings that happened to me at Antioch, at Iconium, and at Lystra — which persecutions I endured; yet from them all the Lord rescued me. ^0311
+my persecutions and sufferings that happened to me at Antioch, at Iconium, and at Lystra--which persecutions I endured; yet from them all the Lord rescued me. ^0311

 Indeed, all who desire to live a godly life in Christ Jesus will be persecuted, ^0312